About the Ianos Avyssos diver’s watch

 On second glance you’ll mention the shape of the index markers.
 They’re not circular, nor square or stick markers.
 The shape of the Avyssos index markers is taken from the stones which sponge divers from the Greek island of Symi use as a weight to get to greater deeps as quickly as possible.
 They’re known as kampanelopetra (petra meaning stone in Greek) and have been used for millennia.

-Besides all the inspiration from ancient Gods and Greek sponge-diver history, I’m glad there’s an important modern design part to the Ianos Avyssos as well.
-Don’t get me wrong, I can fully understand the importance of a good story backing up a watch.
+Besides all the inspiration from ancient Gods and Greek sponge-diver history, I’m glad there’s an essential modern design part to the Ianos Avyssos as well.
+Don’t get me wrong; I can fully understand the importance of a good story backing up a watch.
 However, with the SIHH – where there’s a proud story behind every watch – still fresh in my memory, I rather like to buy a good watch than a good story.
-The Ianos Avyssos is exactly that, a good watch.
-A watch which by itself attracts on first sight – as explained in the first paragraph of this article.
+The Ianos Avyssos is precisely that, a good watch.
+A watch which by itself attracts at first sight – as explained in the first paragraph of this article.

 Additionally, the case back has been re-thought in a modern context and has been designed with a deep longitudinal groove running through it.
-Purpose of this groove is housing a NATO-type strap, it will sit in the mentioned groove and thus not add to the wearing height of the watch on your wrist.
+The purpose of this groove is housing a NATO-type strap; it will sit in the mentioned groove and thus not add to the wearing height of the watch on your wrist.
 Not only does the watch wear very comfortable like this, but it also enables a quick strap change as well.
 Finally, using this kind of strap construction makes for safety.
-When caused by abusive force one of the strap push-pins would break, the watch will stay strapped to your wrist by the other.
+When caused by abusive force, one of the strap push-pins would break; the watch will stay strapped to your wrist by the other.

 Under the strap, a circular glass-covered opening can be found.
-It will show you the hand-winding Pesseux 7001 mechanical movement.
+It will show you the hand-winding Sellita SW216-1 mechanical movement.
 It might not seem an obvious choice to use a hand-winding movement in a diving watch.
-But this simple and efficient caliber very much equals the way sponge divers use simple and efficient, tested and dependable, tools like a rope and a rock.
-As well, a hand winding movement brings the wearer closer to his watch.
+But this simple and efficient caliber very much equals the way sponge divers use simple and efficient, tested and dependable tools like a rope and a rock.
+As well, a hand-winding movement brings the wearer closer to his watch.
 Every day he or she has an opportunity to touch and re-appreciate it.

-In order to enhance the feeling of simplicity and functionality even further, the uni-directional rotating bezel and the screw-down crown both have been given bolt-like, designs.
+To enhance the feeling of simplicity and functionality even further, the uni-directional rotating bezel and the screw-down crown both have been given bolt-like designs.

-Halfway March of this year (2019) a Kickstarter campaign will be opened to make the Ianos Avyssos available.
+Halfway March 2019, a Kickstarter campaign was initiated to make the Ianos Avyssos available.
 The watch will be presented in two case variations, bare and PVD-coated stainless steel.
-There will be three dial variations.
-Prices will vary from CHF 725,= to CHF 760,=, both excluding VAT.
-First watches are expected to be delivered in August this year (2019).
+There are four dial variations.
+The price for the Avyssos is CHF 1,250, excluding VAT.